Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 Our `hello` macro simply creates a string containing `"Hello, world"` at the site where the macro is called (in this case inside an `assert_eq!` macro).

-🦀👨🏻 This type of macro _could_ be useful if you have a block of code you need to repeat but don't want to put it in a function, but let's be honest, that's not going to come up too often.
+🦀👨🏻 This type of macro _could_ be useful if you have a block of code you need to repeat but don't want to put in a function, but let's be honest, that's not going to come up very often.

 🦀👨🏻 Let's upgrade our macro to match a pattern.